|© 2018 To Africa with Love - 3107 Riverwood Rd - New Iberia, Louisiana, 70560 - firstname.lastname@example.org.- 337.519.5222

 Currently our annual budget is about $100,000.
 We have been operating at about

-half of that, with 2 churches and about 20 separate individuals and businesses
+half of that, with 2 churches and about 25 other individuals and businesses

 contributing regularly, and other friends boosting us with single donations at times.